AtifSayings/ViewPager2-Transformers/README.md

 [![](https://jitpack.io/v/AtifSayings/ViewPager2-Transformers.svg)](https://jitpack.io/#AtifSayings/ViewPager2-Transformers)

 Used to add different types of animations in ViewPager2.
-* min SDK 16 (Android Jellybean 4.1)
+* min SDK 19 (Android KitKat 4.4)
-* written in Java cann be used in both java and Kotlin
+* written in Kotlin can be used in both Java and Kotlin

-A lightweight and fully customizable library to annimate your ViewPager2
+A lightweight and fully customizable library to animate your ViewPager2

 ## Screenshots
 <!--<div align="center">